-Right out of the gate, Mr. Buchanan casually brushed aside concerns about the sprawl and again cited a poll that has been discredited in the media.
+Right out of the gate, Mr. Buchanan casually brushed aside concerns about the sprawl and detriment to established communities and again cited a poll that has been discredited in the media.
 The 2030 group had a polling firm call up 800 residents and ask them if the bridge is a good idea - no budget figure, no location - as you might imagine, most traffic weary residents said yes.
 Stewart Schwartz rightly called the poll's validity into question.
-What followed in the time remaining was a chorus of listeners (one being MoCo Council President Berliner who called in) on both sides of the river calling this project into question for its negative impact on communities, water, habitat, agriculture and its efficacy as a gridlock reducer in the first place.
+What followed in the time remaining was a chorus of listeners (one being MoCo Council President Berliner who called in) on both sides of the river calling this project into question for its negative impact on communities, water, habitat, agriculture and its efficacy as a traffic solution in the first place.
 Our friends across the River at Piedmont Environmental Council have prepared a great list of 8 myths used to sell this zombie project yet again.
 For those wondering why this project is called the "zombie" bridge and why it gets re-animated so often, this is a great summary.

 The bridge segment today was cut a bit short so the show could properly honor dearly departed DC broadcaster Jim Vance.
 There is much more discussion to be had and much, much more work to do.
 Join us won't you?